AndreAllegrini/wfRICLPM/replication/README.md

 ## RICLPM

-After downloading the repository, load the summary level data for TEDS:
+After downloading the repository, load the summary level data for TEDS (or NTR):

 ```{r}